Wh04m1001/Wh04m1001/README.md

 ### Hi there 👋

-Penetration tester @ Infigo IS - Interested in Windows internals and security research.
+Penetration tester - Interested in Windows internals and security research.

 ------
 <p align="center">